 Metoprolol has a black box FDA warning listed in the drug information.

-A black box warning is the most serious warning from the FDA.
+A black box warning is the most serious disclaimer from the FDA.
 It notifies doctors and patients about drug effects that could be dangerous or severe.

 If you want to stop taking the drug, speak to your doctor or health care provider for medical advice.
 Your dosage may be gradually decreased under medical supervision.

-Metoprolol is used alone or with other medications to treat high blood pressure.
+Metoprolol is used alone or with other medications (such as diuretics) to treat high blood pressure.

 The drug is also used to prevent angina, otherwise known as chest pain.
 It’s also used to improve survival following a heart attack.
-Metoprolol may also be used with other medications to treat heart failure.
+Metoprolol may also be used with other medications to treat cardiovascular disease.

 Less commonly, metoprolol is used to prevent migraines and headaches and to treat an irregular heartbeat.
 Metoprolol is also occasionally used to address movement disorders resulting from medications for mental illness.